Indicators and oscillators

 Currently, the standard settings for the MACD indicator look like this: 12-26-9.
 Here 12 and 26 are the two main exponential averages, and 9 is the period of the signal line.

 The result is a smooth oscillator that can give signals for opening a deal: crossing the zero line, divergence, crossing the signal line in overbought or oversold conditions.

-Let’s look at trading signals that are generated using MACD.
+Let’s look at the investment signals that are generated using the MACD.

 A buy signal is generated when the blue MACD line crosses the MACD signal line (red).
 Similarly, when the blue line crosses the red line down, a sell signal appears.